How to Use Social Media to Get Clients to Fall in Love With You

 The Next Step

 It’s all about making people feel special.
 Be like the Ambassador in that old Ferrero Rocher advert with the pyramid of chocolate treats.
-With your tweets and mentions, you should be really spoiling us.
+With your tweets and mentions, you would be really spoiling us.

 If you want me to fall in love with you, talk to me about this post on Twitter, Linkedin or Facebook.